 The temperament of the Bulldog is generally docile, friendly and gregarious but are known to be fiercely loyal.

-I’ve never personally known any Bulldogs.
-However, I have heard they are great dogs and tend not to leave the yard withouth their owners.
+I have heard they are great dogs and tend not to leave the yard without their owners.
 The most exposure I’ve actually had to a Bulldog is on the MTV show Rob and Big and their dog Meaty.

 Energy Level: 9